 Targeted Checks – Management One

-Overview: Use the following tips to reflect on the management considerations for your Split Screen lesson.
-As you work through the activities, think about additions, edits or changes you can make to improve your lesson.
+Overview: Use the following tips to reflect on the management considerations for your Targeted Check formative assessment.
+As you work through the activities, think about additions, edits or changes you can make to improve your work.

 Remember that effective teachers:

 - Know: How do you want your classroom to feel, look and sound?

 - Teach: What strategies will you use to explain, model and communicate your expectations and procedures?

 - Reinforce: What strategies will you use to support students in following the expectations and procedures?

 - Enforce: What consequences will you implement when students are unsuccessful in meeting the expectations and procedures?

 Take a look at this short video outlining the top three management tips for successfully implementing a Targeted Check.

 Answer the following questions to guide your thinking on the best management considerations for your Targeted Check: